-What Are Cranial Base Tumors?
+What Are Skull Base Tumors?

 - Acoustic neuroma: This is a rare, usually benign tumor of the auditory nerve, the nerve that connects the ear to the brain.
 Symptoms include hearing loss, tinnitus, dizziness and paralysis of the facial nerves.
 Acoustic neuromas can also be called vestibular schwannoma or cranial nerve schwannomas.